pcbowers/dotfiles/README.md

 A script is run after install that adds necessary packages to the system.
 The following assumptions are made:

 - `bash` is installed
+- `zsh` is installed and is currently default
 - `Debian` (along with `apt`) is the Linux flavor of choice